Young People Growing in Faith

 We also run a Messy Church once a month.
 Briefly:

-- Messy Church is a form of church for children and adults that involves creativity, celebration and hospitality.
+- Messy Church is a form of church for children (aged 0-11) with parents/carers that involves creativity, celebration and hospitality.

 - It's primarily for people who don't already belong to another form of church.

 - It meets at a time (and sometimes in a place) that suits people who don't already belong to church.